Sani-Yadav/knipss-Demo/README.md

 # knipss-Demo
-This is my first Get Repository
+This is my first Get Repository.
 Author - Sani Yadav